vohrakunal/designing-intern/README.md

+# Panicle Tech SDE (Designing) - Intern May 2023

+**Charts, Tables, and Forms in React**

 ## 1. Instructions

-In this assignment, we would be analyzing the UI/UX skills and  of a given image and identifying key, areas that can be enhanced to improve the user experience.
+This assignment would be an analysis of your UX/UI skills and creativity.

+You are provided with an image/screenshot.
+Using that image create your own design with grids and mobile responsiveness(bonus).
+Make sure the design has all the functionalities that are visible.

-### A. Image
+### A. Image/Screenshot with functionalities
- - The image we will be using for this assignment is shown below:

 ![Screenshot](AssigmentImage.png),

-- Create a Login and SignUp page for that.
+- Create a Login and SignUp page for that (Bonus).

-## 2. Guidelines and Submission
+## 2. Submission Guidelines
- - Use git for code management
- - Submit your code on a Github repository.
- - Include a README file that describes your application and how to run it.
- - Include screenshots or a video of your application in action.
  - Submission timeline: 24 hrs

-## 3. Analysis:
- - After analyzing the image, we have identified the following key areas that can be enhanced to improve the UI/UX.
- - In conclusion, by enhancing the navigation,  buttons,  images,  information, and  section.
- - we can greatly improve the UI/UX of the given image and provide a better user experience for user.
+ - Share a public link of figma/adobe xd or similiar tool over email.
+ - Don't use webflow

+*Best of Luck*